-3. Community-Based Behavioral Health Services:
+- 3. Community-Based Behavioral Health Services: - a.

-- a.
 The Contractor shall develop and maintain minimum network capacity standards for Specialist Support and Rehabilitation Services Providers, and - b.
 The Contractor shall develop and maintain minimum network capacity standards for TFC.
-The Contractor shall utilize TFC as an alternative to more restrictive levels of care when clinically indicated.

-4. Centers of Excellence:

-a.
-Refer to Section D, Paragraph 80, Value-Based Purchasing.

-5. Fidelity Monitoring:
+The Contractor shall utilize TFC as an alternative to more restrictive levels of care when clinically indicated. - 4.
+Centers of Excellence: - a.
+Refer to Section D, Paragraph 80, Value-Based Purchasing. - 5.
+Implementation of Child and Family Team (CFT) Practice and High Needs Case Management by Contractor Case Managers. - 6.
+Fidelity Monitoring: - a.

-- a.
 Implement AHCCCS' method for in-depth quality review including necessary practice improvement activities as directed by AHCCCS, - b.
-Implement protocols for CFT training/supervision and fidelity monitoring as directed by AHCCCS, and - Implement AHCCCS-approved methodology for fidelity review of CALOCUS completion and scoring.
+Implement protocols for CFT training/supervision and fidelity monitoring as directed by AHCCCS, and - c.
+Implement AHCCCS-approved methodology for fidelity review of CALOCUS completion and scoring.

 Behavioral Health Services for School-Aged Children: The Contractor shall ensure the availability of behavioral health services for school-aged children in school settings, and the use of appropriate billing and coding for these services, including place of service codes and the use of County, Town, District, Site (CTDS) numbers by the billing provider.
 The Contractor shall work with schools and contracted providers to remove barriers to referral pathways and improve access to care in school settings.
-Contractors shall provide updates on efforts to provide resources and technical assistance for school-based services during quarterly school-based services collaborative meetings with AHCCCS.
-The Contractor shall ensure that behavioral health services provided as the result of a school-based referral align with guidelines for service delivery specified outlined in AMPM Policy 580 including the 12 principles and all required timelines in ACOM Policy 417.
+Contractors shall provide updates on efforts to provide resources and technical assistance for schoolbased services during quarterly school-based services collaborative meetings with AHCCCS.
+The Contractor shall ensure that behavioral health services provided as the result of a school-based referral align with guidelines for service delivery specified in AMPM Policy 100 including the 12 principles and all required timelines in ACOM Policy 417.
 The Contractor shall also provide information to enrolled members on Behavioral Health Services in schools which shall include a list of resources available to their members on school campuses, and any provider programming offered during school breaks.
 The Contractor shall include information on the Contractor's role in assisting school administrators to connect with behavioral health providers to meet the needs of their students and include the name, email and/or phone number for the Contractor's point of contact.
 Information shall be made available on the Contractor's website as specified in ACOM Policy 404.
-The Contractor shall submit the specific website link as part of the Website Certification deliverable as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall submit the specific website link as part of its Website Certification deliverable as specified in Section F, Attachment F3, Contractor Chart of Deliverables.